How apps work

 - A selection of models created by OpenAI, Anthropic, and Google Gemini are supported.

-- You can also access these models through Google Vertex AI, Amazon Bedrock, and Azure OpenAI platforms.
+- You can also access these models through Google Vertex AI, Amazon Bedrock, and Azure OpenAI platforms if you host one of the models there.

-- All organizations can use .
+- All organizations can use Retool-managed keys for OpenAI and Anthropic.
 Enterprise plan organizations can use their own keys.

-- Users of OpenAI, Anthropic, and Google Gemini that also bring their own key can use an AI proxy to provide governance for their AI usage.
+- Users of OpenAI, Anthropic, and Google Gemini that also bring their own key can route use an AI proxy to make calls to LLM providers.

-Custom AI provider resources are not supported in apps.
+Custom AI providers are not supported in apps.
 Use one of the dedicated provider resources instead.

 The following diagram outlines your different options for configuring AI resources.